-The Holmes Chapel Community Centre is owned by the Parish Council on behalf of residents and is managed on our behalf by Everybody Sport & Recreation (ES&R).
+The Holmes Chapel Community Centre is owned by the Parish Council on behalf of residents and is managed on our behalf by Everybody Health & Leisure (EH&L).
 The Community Centre has already proved to be a real asset to the village.
 Its gym and fitness suite now has over 1,300 members, benefiting the health of many village residents.
 The function rooms, café and bar are also well used by many organisations and residents.

 The future vision and strategic focus for Holmes Chapel adopted by the Parish Council is: